conduktor/conduktor-gateway-demos/chaos/Readme.md

 Conduktor Gateway exposes a REST API to configure the chaos features.

 The command below will create a `simulate invalid schema Id` interceptor against the tenant `myChaosTenant`.
-This instructs Conduktor Gateway to inject Schema Ids into messages, simulating a situation wehre clients cannot deserialize messages with the schema information provided.
+This instructs Conduktor Gateway to inject Schema Ids into messages, simulating a situation where clients cannot deserialize messages with the schema information provided.

 ```bash
 docker-compose exec kafka-client \